 Sports Massage combines a range of massage techniques to relax tight muscles, improve movement and reduce pain.
 This will reduce your injury risk, restore normal postures, maintain optimal biomechanics and improve performance.

-Sports Massage uses a variety of deep, slower strokes across the muscle direction rather than with it.
-Combined with individual stretching techniques, sessions can be individually tailored to your body’s requirements.
+Sports Massage uses a variety of deep, slower strokes combined with individual stretching techniques.
+This means sessions are highly individual and tailored to your body’s requirements.

 Who is this type of massage suitable for?

 As the name suggests, the service is geared for sports people but is beneficial for everyone.
-However, our clients range from 16 to 65+ andfrom the retired to the Olympic athlete.
-Do not think that your not fit or sporty enough for a sports massage, each session is highly individualised in location, pressure and intensity and the benefits can be enjoyed just as much by non-sporty clients than our athletes.
+However, our clients range from 16 to 65+ and from the retired to the Olympic athlete.
+Do not think that you are not fit or sporty enough for a sports massage.
+Each session is highly individualised in location, pressure and intensity and the benefits can be enjoyed just as much by non-sporty clients than our athletes.

-Discount vouchers are available for bulk purchase and offers regular appear on our facebook and twitter feeds*
+*Discount vouchers are available for bulk purchase and offers regularly appear on our social media feed*